-- Until 1994 cattle (also in LUX) had access to MBM while rendering (BE) was insufficient and potentially contaminated MM entered the country.
-It is highly likely that the BSE-agent was recycled and propagated via feed, also in LUX. - Also after the 1994 MBM ban cattle had access to MBM, due to cross-contamination etc. As rendering practices remained sub-optimal until recently, it can be assumed that BSE infectivity, now more and more from domestic animals, continued to be recycled and propagated. - This risk gradually declining with better compliance with the exclusion of fallen stock and the SRM ban (BE), and of 96/449/EC (rendering, in BE) and the reduction of cross contamination (feed controls in LUX of domestic and imported cattle feed).
-However, as long as (asymptomatic) infected animals (birth cohorts 97/98) could be processed, a small risk still exists.
+- Until 1994 cattle had access to MBM while rendering was insufficient and potentially contaminated MBM entered the country.
+It is highly likely that the BSE-agent was recycled and propagated via feed. - Also after the 1994 MBM ban cattle had access to MBM, mainly due to cross-. contamination. - As rendering practices remained sub-optimal until recently, it can be assumed that BSE infectivity, increasingly from infected domestic animals that were processed, continued to be recycled and propagated. - This risk gradually declining with better compliance with the exclusion of • fallen stock and the SRM ban, and with 96/449/EC (rendering).
+The reduction of cross-contamination remains to be confirmed. - However, as long as (asymptomatic) infected animals (birth cohorts before 97/98) could be processed, a small propagation risk continues to exist.